voidwyrm-2/page/readme.md

 ./build.sh native
 ```

-For builting for WASM, you'll need
+For building for WASM, you'll need
 - Emscripten, which can be downloaded from https://emscripten.org/docs/getting_started/downloads.html

 ```sh